| | Welcome to the Sandpiper 565 Owner's Group!

 foot casting to mast top) and it lays down nicely on the top of the Boat

-The Sandpiper 565 was a English Channel craft was first
+he Sandpiper 565 was an English Channel Craft manufactured

-manufactured by Messrs, Sandpiper Marine LTD. of Southampton, England in 1972, and was
+first by Messrs, Sandpiper Marine LTD. of Southampton, England in 1972, and

 built under licence by C & L Boatworks Waterhouse & May Limited originally